G

 A bare number is ambiguous out of context.
 "Conversions rose 34%" lifted alone says nothing about what changed or for whom.
 Frame it so the claim travels with it: "Moving the pricing table above the fold raised checkout conversions 34% in our test across 12 stores."
 Now the lifted sentence carries the cause, the effect, the size, and the scope.

 Two habits help the significance survive extraction.
-First, put the number and its source in the same sentence, so a model lifting the claim also lifts the attribution, which is exactly the behavior you want.
-Second, use a short framing cue before or after the figure, a phrase like "which means" or "unlike the prior approach," that tells the model what the number proves.
+First, put the number and its source in the same sentence, so the quote and the credit travel together.
+Second, use a short framing cue before or after the figure, a phrase like "which means" or "unlike the prior approach," so the model knows what the number proves.
 A statistic stranded in a sentence of its own, or marooned in a table the prose never explains, gets quoted as a naked figure or skipped.

 Give the Model Something Only You Have